-Regional efforts to strengthen and align data regulations and policies should inform the development of regional AI policies as effective data management across the region is fundamental to developing AI-based applications and services across CAREC, including in CAREC's operational clusters.
-Alignment of regional and national AI policies should aim to help CAREC members catch up and leapfrog in their digital development.
-These policies should include building AI capabilities including robust digital economy foundations; building capacity at the regional level; convening and aligning stakeholders, particularly the private sector, around a common regional AI agenda; lowering costs and barriers to entry for businesses; delivering innovative business models superior to traditional solutions; and reaching the underserved through AI solutions.
-At the same time, regional AI policies should address security issues and the need to upgrade the skills of the labour force to prepare for the job displacement that can result from these technologies.
+Aligned regional and national Al policies should aim to help CAREC members catch up and leapfrog in their digital development.
+These policies should include building Al capabilities including robust digital economy foundations; building capacity at the regional level; convening and aligning stakeholders, particularly the private sector, around a common regional Al agenda; lowering costs and barriers to entry for businesses; delivering innovative business models superior to traditional solutions; and reaching the underserved through Al solutions.
+At the same time, regional Al policies should address security issues and the need to upgrade the skills of the labour force to prepare for the job displacement that can result from these technologies.